Relocating to any new area can come with a mixture of anxiety and excitement.

 A lot goes into moving, including move-out processes at your current residence, finding and securing a new home, and plenty of other odds and ends that crop up along the way.

 That process can become even more complex when you’re moving to a relatively complicated area, like the neighborhoods within the Washington, D.C. area.

 What to Know Before You Start a Life in Washington, D.C.

-The cost of living is higher, but so are the average wages.
+1. The cost of living is higher, but so are the average wages.

-Adjust your expectations about costs before you come, but also think about what you’re getting for the price: a home and a life in one of the most historic spots in America and one of the most influential places in the world.
+Adjust your expectations about costs before you come, but also think about what you’re getting for the price.
+A home and a life in one of the most historic spots in America and one of the most influential places in the world.

-You’ll also need to learn the lingo.
+2. You’ll also need to learn the lingo.

-Likewise, the “DMV” region refers to the District and its neighboring regions in Maryland and Virginia, a moniker commonly used when discussing local events or happenings.
+Likewise, the “DMV” area refers to the District and its neighboring regions in Maryland and Virginia, a moniker commonly used when discussing local events or happenings.

-The District is set up like a pinwheel with the U.S. Capitol building at the center and sectioned into four quadrants of unequal sizes.
-We recommend a map or GPS until you learn how to navigate your new home area.
+The District is set up like a pinwheel with the U.S. Capitol building at the center and sectioned into four quadrants of unequal sizes – northeast, southeast, northwest, and southwest.

-Taxes here are…interesting…but that’s part of the charm.
+5. Taxes here are…interesting…but that’s part of the charm.

-Some items are tax exempt, meaning you pay no sales tax when purchasing or using them, but other purchases tack on bizarre sales tax amounts:
+Some items are tax-exempt, meaning you pay no sales tax when purchasing or using them, but other purchases tack on bizarre sales tax amounts:

 - Car rental tax: 10 percent